cfficaurzua/P5-SDCND/writeup_template.md

 |random_state|None|
 |tol|0.0001|

-Using a AWS machine I was able to use every image handleling efficiently the amount of memory without collapsing.
+Using a AWS machine I was able to use every image handeling efficiently the amount of memory without collapsing.
 The results for the test set was

 True Negatives = 1804